Making Logic Learnable With Neural Networks: Methods

-Now suppose we can create a new circuit $C'_1$ that randomly eliminates one input from each AND gate in $C_1$ such that some of the examples at a 1-bit hamming distance from the training data receive the right answer.
-Suppose we do the same for $C_2$ to create $C'_2$.
-Now for a test input $T_i$ suppose that we assign $T_i$ to $1$ if $C'_1(T_i) \& \overline{C'_2(T_i)}$ and to $0$ if $\overline{C'_1(T_i)} \& C'_2(T_i)$ and pick randomly otherwise.
-Then this means that the test example gets assigned the same value as close training examples and if there is smoothness in the classification decision of the neighboring points, the circuit generalizes.
+Now suppose we have a new circuit $C'_1= \sum P'_i$ that randomly eliminates one input $P_i$ in $C_1$ such that the test data at a 1-bit Hamming distance from the training data receives the same answer.
+Suppose to do the same for $C_2$ to create $C'_2$.
+This also means that each of $P_i$ and $N_i$ cover two nearby vectors rather than one: one from the training set and one from the test set.
+Thus, the close test set gets assigned to the same value as the training set.
+We term this {\em don't care-based dependency elimination} that can lead to generalization, as we eliminated dependencies with respect to unseen inputs.

-Based on the intuition provided in this setting, we use a general form of dependency elimination by training a random forest on each activation of a neural network.
-Note that the random forest explicitly selects input variables on which to decide the logic function at the activation of the output, and eliminates all other dependencies.
-Thus, we reason that deriving the logic from first translating a neural network into a series of random forests can improve accuracy on test data.
+To connect this to a random forest, we note that random forests consist of decision trees.
+Decision trees are effectively logical AND statements (products).
+For instance, if the branch $v_1=1, v_2=1, v_3=1$ leads to a decision of $1$, then this is an AND statement $B=v_1v_2v_3$, and thus the random forest can be thought of as SOP with products corresponding to each branch.
+Since decision trees do not decide (i.e. branch) on variables that do not affect the decision, corresponding variables are eliminated from the products leading to generalization on unseen inputs based on logic smoothness.